verified_user2026 Verified Data • 346 Local Clinics

 Dental Treatment Costs in Utah

 Utah has an average cost of living with an index of 96, directly affecting dental procedure prices.
-The average cost of dental implants in Utah is $4,347, which is 4% above the national average of $4,200.
+The average cost of dental implants in Utah is $4,347, which is 4% below the national average of $4,507.
 Based on our 2026 analysis, Utah is considered an premium-priced market for dental care.

 Our verified data covers 4 major cities including Salt Lake City, Provo, West Valley City, and more.
 The most competitively priced city is Ogden, where implants average $3,400.
 Residents of Utah can access University of Utah School of Dentistry (Salt Lake City) for reduced rates through supervised student clinics, or explore programs like Utah Donated Dental Services (DDS) for financial assistance.